Mahadev Katulkar: Career

 Katulkar joined Judicial Services for Madhya Pradesh in 1985.
 During the formation of Chhattisgarh, he opted to stay at Chhattisgarh.
-He has dealt with several high profile cases during his time in Chhattisgarh, India.
+He has dealt with several high-profile cases as a judge in Chhattisgarh.

 2009 Korba Chimney Collapse

 Katulkar was appointed as Principal District & Session Judge in April 2009, and assigned a post at Korba.
-After taking the post, he was assigned the 2009 Korba chimney collapse Case, which is to date the most deadly industrial disaster in Chhattisgarh, claiming more than 40 lives.
-On 26 November 2009, he rejected bail pleas of BALCO officials, including Vice President and AGM of BALCO.
+After taking the post, he was assigned the 2009 Korba chimney collapse case, which is to date the most deadly industrial disaster in Chhattisgarh, claiming more than 40 lives.
+On 26 November 2009, he rejected bail pleas of the Bharat Aluminium Co Ltd (BALCO) officials, including the BALCO Vice President and AGM.
 He then sent the pair into judicial custody.
 Later, on 18 January 2010, Katulkar rejected the bail pleas of three Chinese nationals who were contracted by SEPCO to build the power plant by BALCO.
 In February, 2010, Katulkar was transferred from Korba to Kanker, North Bastar, retaining his role as Principal District & Session Judge.